-- Conduct windshield surveys, initial damage assessments and preliminary damage assessments to determine damage to residential structures, using categories of "no damage, minor damage, major damage and destroyed" to determine potential sheltering requirements. - Conduct detailed damage assessment to determine damage to the contents of residential structures; and - Designate an individual to serve as its Agency Damage Assessment Coordinator.
-This person will be responsible for all damage assessment record keeping carried out under the ARC Plan; maintaining a local duty roster; and coordinating damage assessment with the EOC Damage Assessment Team Leader.
+- Conduct damage assessments to determine damage to residential structures, using categories of "no damage, minor damage, major damage and destroyed" to determine potential assistance through Red Cross programs. - Designate an individual to serve as its Agency Damage Assessment Coordinator.
+This person will be responsible for all damage assessment record keeping carried out under the ARC Plan and coordinating damage assessment with the EOC Damage Assessment Team Leader.
 The Agency Damage Assessment Coordinator will consolidate the information received at each phase of the damage assessment and report the results to the EOC Damage Assessment Team Leader as they are developed.